Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations show not read-only and not destructive; description adds that returned summaries redact card number, code, and hidden fields, which is behavioral info beyond annotations.
+Annotations indicate mutation (readOnlyHint=false) and non-destructive (destructiveHint=false).
+The description adds that 'returned summaries redact the card number, code, and hidden fields,' which provides useful behavioral insight beyond annotations.
+This increases transparency.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.